 NEWS:

-The Spring 2026 semester is in full swing.
-If you are using GI Bill® Benefits (Chapter 30, 31, 33, 35, or 1606) or you are a new incoming student wishing to use your GI Bill® Benefits please submit a request after you have registered for Spring classes ASAP.
+Spring 2026 Semester: If you are new incoming or continuing student wishing to use GI Bill® benefits (Chapter 30, 31, 33, 35, or 1606) please submit a request ASAP.
 Scroll down to the tile that states, "Request Certification" to submit your request.
 Don't forget to email the School Certifying Official (SCO) once you have submitted your request.
+You will also need to submit a "Late Submission to Request Certification of VA Educational Benefits", which can be found here.

 Please report (email) any changes to your class schedule to the SCO.
 Otherwise, you risk owing the VA if you drop below 12 units for undergrad or 8 units for graduate students.

-Students using Chapter 33 aka Post 9/11, tuition and fees will be reported to the VA the last week of February 2026.
+Students using Chapter 33 aka Post 9/11, tuition and fees have been reported to the VA.
+Chapter 31 students your tuition and fees will be reported soon by the Student Business Office.
 Within two weeks the VA will pay the university and your student account will reflect the payment from the VA.

 If you have a Cal Vet Fee Waiver with a 16-digit code, please email it to the SCO.
+Also, submit a "Late Submission of Cal Vet Tuition Fee Waiver, which can be found here.
 New applications for Academic Year 2026-2027, will start being accepted by the County Veterans Service Office after May 1, 2026.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by the VA is available at the official U.S. government website at https://benefits.va.gov/gibill/.